How to Generate a Battery Health Report in Windows 10

 battery_report.html, double click to open

-The report is made up of a few different sections.
+The battery health report is made up of a few different sections.
 The first shows details such as the computer name and Windows versions.
 The next section lists the battery or batteries if you have more than one.
-You can see the type of battery, commonly LiP for Lithium Polymer or LION for Lithion Ion.
+You can see the type of battery, commonly LiP for Lithium Polymer or LION for Lithium Ion.
 Most importantly you can see the battery design capacity and the calculated full charge capacity.
+These give an indication of the overall battery health.

 You can also see recent battery usage, when the battery charges and discharges and various statistics about the battery capacity history.
 You can see from this screenshot of my report that my Surface Book 2 has two batteries.
 The first isn't looking too bad, however the second is showing a drop in full charge capacity of about 20% which is something I'm going to have to keep an eye on.
 You can also see the cycle count for the battery, although I believe that is since the OS install not the entire life of the battery, so if you reset your Windows 10 laptop to factory settings this will revert to zero.